Internal radiotherapy with radioactive metal (brachytherapy)

 Your doctor or specialist nurse will advise you to drink plenty of fluids.
 This helps to flush out your bladder and stop you from getting inflammation or infection of the bladder.

-There is a small risk of infection after caesium or iridium insertion but it is rare.
+There is a small risk of infection after internal radiotherapy treatment but it is rare.
 If you get a high temperature or heavy bleeding after your treatment, contact your doctor as soon as possible.
 Your doctor will probably give you antibiotics to clear up any infection.

 Radiotherapy to the vaginal area can make your vagina narrower after some time.
 The tissue can become stiffer and less stretchy.
 Doctors call this fibrosis.
 Your doctor, nurse or radiographer will recommend that you use vaginal dilators to help stretch your vagina and prevent it from getting narrow.
 There is detailed information about vaginal dilators in the page about sex and cancer for women in the coping with cancer section.